krockot/ccc/README.md

 ccc
 ===

-A Scheme compiler and runtime environment for the browser.
+Compiler and runtime environment for Ccc, a new and wonderful Scheme variant.

 Specific highlights include: